kestra-io/docs/docs/developer-guide/triggers/webhook.md

 * **Type:** <Badge vertical="middle" text="String" />
 * **Required:** ❌

-> The unique key that will be part of the url
+> The unique key that will be part of the url.

-If you don’t provide, a random one will be generated.
-Is used as key for generating the url of the webhook.
+If you don’t provide a key, a random one will be generated.
+This is used as the key for generating the url of the webhook.

 ::: warning
-Take care when using manual key, the key is the only security to protect your webhook and must be considered as a secret !
+Take care when using a manual key, the key is the only security to protect your webhook and must be protected as a secret!
 :::